 If you'd like to contribute an article to ILTA, we want to help you get your idea approved and make sure your piece is published in the best possible light.
 It's truly a win-win proposition: You and your firm or company get exposure to the most attentive audience in the world — and we get to publish articles that keep our readers informed, educated and coming back for more.

 PEER TO PEER, OUR QUARTERLY MAGAZINE

 To have your article considered for publication, send your ideas and pitches to Kristy Cole.
-We accept pitches for various types of articles: features, case studies, "smart moves," "lessons learned" and others.
-Content should be original and have an educational focus around a strong thesis that supports the theme of the magazine.
+A few sentences or a brief outline will do.
+Remember that content should be original and have an educational focus around a strong thesis that supports the theme of the magazine.

 DIGITAL WHITE PAPERS AND SURVEYS